nezhahq/nezhahq.github.io/docs/en_US/guide/dashboardq.md

 The entered DDNS `AccessID` or `AccessSecret` is incorrect.

+## Dashboard warning: NEZHA>> 错误的服务监控上报...

+1. The installed versions of the Dashboard and Agent are not compatible and have a `TaskType` that is unsupported by its counterpart.
+Updating both to the latest version could solve this problem.

+2. This could be a specific issue in Dashboard v0.17.10 - v0.18.0.
+Updating to the latest version could solve this.

+## Unable to start the Agent service: Unix syslog delivery error

+Appears in Agent v0.16.9+.
+Mostly caused by a malfunctioning `/dev/log` socket (or it does not exist at all).
+You can refer to <https://unix.stackexchange.com/questions/317064/how-do-i-restore-dev-log-in-systemdrsyslog-host> to solve this problem.
+Try avoiding using init systems like `systemd` in a Docker installation.

 ## Network Monitoring Page Shows: server monitor history not found

 This error indicates that no TCP-Ping or ICMP-Ping type monitoring has been set in the services page or monitoring data has not yet been generated.